tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/移除节点_intl.md

 ![](https://main.qcloudimg.com/raw/a81fa565be60dbddafe55010319a4e08.png)
 4. In the left sidebar, select "Node Management" > "Nodes" to go to the "Node list" page.
 5. In the node list, select the row of the node to be removed and click **Remove**.
-6. In the "Are you sure you want to remove the following nodes?" window that pops up, click **OK** to complete the removal.
+6. When the "Are you sure you want to remove the following nodes?" window pops up, click **OK** to complete the removal.